Carolyn Aguilar-Dubose

 Holcim Awards Silver 2011 Latin America for "Sustainable post-tsunami reconstruction master plan", Constitución, Chile.
 Prize presentation (l-r): Carolyn Aguilar, Head of Jury and Dean of Architecture, Universidad Iberoamericana (UIA); Markus Akermann, CEO, Holcim Ltd; winners Alejandro Aravena, Juan Cerda and Diego Torres of ELEMENTAL S.A.

-Carolyn Aguilar coordinates the Diploma courses on Sustainable Design & Construction and Design of Sustainable Communities at IBERO.
-She developed the implementation of the university’s Green Campus Project and also conducts research on green materials in Mexico.
+She developed the implementation of IBERO’s Green Campus Project and also conducts research on green materials in Mexico.
 She works on a multidisciplinary (design, architecture, engineering, physics and mathematics) Master’s degree in Energy & Sustainability, and a Doctoral degree in Living Space at IBERO.

 She is Certified Chief Construction Officer and Certified Expert on Urban Development for the Mexico City Local Authority.

-She was responsible for the construction of 500 low-income housing units after the 1985 earthquake in Mexico City, as well as the design, building, remodeling of residences, offices, public spaces, neighborhood markets, health clinics and subdivisions.
+She was responsible for the construction of 500 low-income housing units after the 1985 earthquake in Mexico City, as well as the design, building, remodelling of residences, offices, public spaces, neighbourhood markets, health clinics and subdivisions.
 She has worked on World Bank transportation projects, urban planning, urban design and urban image studies for local land plans and policies.

-Carolyn Aguilar has been a member of the Mexico City Architectural Association for the past 25 years, directed its Architecture & Urbanism Institute for four years.
+Carolyn Aguilar-Dubose has been a member of the Mexico City Architectural Association for more than 30 years and directed its Architecture & Urbanism Institute for four years.
 She is a member, through IBERO, of the US Green Building Council (USGBC), the Association for the Advancement of Sustainability in Higher Education (AASHE), and of the Urban Land Institute.

 She received the coveted Women in Sustainability Leadership Award, sponsored by the Green Building & Design Review magazine in 2016.
 On receiving the award, Carolyn Aguilar commented: “I believe that any environmental problem or sustainability goal can be successfully addressed through education [enabling us to] build a more socially just, economically equitable, and environmentally healthy world.”

-She is also Secretary of the Board of the International Living Future Institute based in Seattle, WA, USA.
+Carolyn Aguilar-Dubose is also Secretary of the Board of the International Living Future Institute based in Seattle, WA, USA.
 The International Living Future Institute is a leading NGO that focuses on the transformation to a world that is socially just, culturally rich and ecologically restorative.
-The institute offers green building and infrastructure solutions that move across scales (from single room renovations to neighborhoods or whole cities).
+The institute offers green building and infrastructure solutions that move across scales (from single room renovations to neighbourhoods or whole cities).

 She is co-editor of Sustainable Design and Construction: Unavoidable Reality (IBERO, 2011) and has written articles on topics of sustainability in Responding to Climate Change, OBRAS, C+IBERO, and TRIM TAB.